AustinMoninger/mac-dev-setup/README.md

 * **Preferences > Settings**

+    * Put `.vscode/settings.json` in the settings.
-    * in the User Settings JSON file, add `"editor.fontFamily": "Consolas"` and `"editor.fontSize": 14`.
+    * Put `.vscode/keybindings.json` in the settings.

+* TODO: extensions I like will go here

 ### iTerm2